-Vehicle Code 10851 is defined as driving or taking a vehicle without the consent of the owner thereof, and with intent either to permanently or temporarily deprive the owner of his or her title to or possession of the vehicle.
-1
+The unlawful taking of a vehicle is codified under vehicle code 10851 which is defined as driving or taking a vehicle without the consent of the owner thereof, and with intent either to permanently or temporarily deprive the owner of his or her title to or possession of the vehicle1.

 - When the defendant did so, he/she intended to deprive the owner of possession or ownership of the vehicle for any period of time.

-No Intent to Deprive the Owner of Vehicle for Any Time:
+You Had No Intent to Deprive the Owner of The Vehicle for Any Time:

 Taking/Driving a Car that (You Believe) Belongs to You:

-- If you had a good faith belief that the car you were taking/driving actually belongs to you, you are not be guilty of the offense.
+If you had a good faith belief that the car you were taking/driving actually belongs to you, you are not guilty of the offense.

 - California Vehicle Code 10851: Theft and unlawful taking or driving of a vehicle [↩]